angeloilardi/READMEfy/sample/README.md

 ## Installation

-ferbe
+You can install all dependencies by running 'node install'

 ## Usage

-fbbe
+Just enter your note and it will be automatially added to that day's file

 ## License

-This project is licensed under the GNU license.
+This project is licensed under the Mozilla license.

 ## How to Contribute

-bre r rt
+Forks and pull requests

 ## Tests

-breber
+Tests can be run by using 'node test'

 ## Questions

-For any quesions regarding this project, open an issue or reach out via email at brebre.
-You can find more of my work at [rb](https://github.com/rb/).
+For any quesions regarding this project, open an issue or reach out via email at angelo@ilardi.com.
+You can find more of my work at [helldorado82](https://github.com/helldorado82/).